trimstray/the-book-of-secret-knowledge/README.md

 - easy to contribute to (Markdown + HTML ...)
 - easy to find (simple TOC, maybe it's worth extending them?)

+Remember this when you want to add something new:

+  > **_This repository is not meant to contain everything that is available - only good quality stuff._**

 Url marked **\*** is temporary unavailable.
 Please don't delete it without confirming that it has permanently expired.

 Before adding a pull request, please see the **[contributing guidelines](CONTRIBUTING.md)**.
 All **suggestions/PR** are welcome!